 We do not collect additional information about you from other sources, such as public records or bodies, or private organisations.

 Specifically, we may use your personal data to communicate with you, provide information and cost quotes to you pursuant to your requests.
 Contact with The Abbots Langley Clinic will be at your discretion.
-The Abbots Langley Clinic may also use your telephone number to follow up your information request by telephone for the purposes of discussing the The Abbots Langley Clinic services and/or for the purpose of booking an appointment for you.
+The Abbots Langley Clinic may also use your telephone number or email to follow up your information request by telephone or email for the purposes of discussing the The Abbots Langley Clinic services and/or for the purpose of booking an appointment for you.
 You hereby consent to this use of your personal data.

 With regard to any sensitive personal data (as defined in the Data Protection Act 1998) which we collect from you, which may included details of medical conditions or medical history, upon submission of an information request via the Website, you hereby expressly consent to our processing of such sensitive personal data for the sole purpose of responding to your information request.
 You acknowledge and agree that in the event that The Abbots Langley Clinic requires any sensitive personal data from you, it will be your responsibility and at your discretion to disclose such sensitive personal data to the Third Part Provider in question.

-We may also use your personal data to better understand who uses our Website and the pages they access so as to be able to improve the Website.
 From time to time, we may also use your personal data to contact you for market research or client care survey purposes, but we will always give you the opportunity to opt-out of such market research and client care surveys.
 We will otherwise ensure that your personal data will not be disclosed to other organisations, institutions and authorities unless required by law.

 You agree to the use of your personal data or other personal data you have provided to us for the above purposes.
 If we wish to use your personal data or other personal data you have provided to us for new or different purposes, other than for which it was originally supplied, we will request your written permission first.
 We take seriously the trust you place in us.